Bang Bang (Jessie J, Ariana Grande and Nicki Minaj song): Commercial performance

-In the United States, "Bang Bang" debuted atop the Billboard Digital Songs chart selling 230,000 digital downloads in the week ending August 3, 2014, becoming Grande's and Minaj's second chart-topper there, and Jessie J's first.
-Its first-week sales also marked the third-largest sales debut for a song in 2014, behind Grande's own "Problem" and Taylor Swift's "Shake It Off", both of which were co-written by Max Martin.
-The song launched on the US Billboard Hot 100 at number six, making it the second-highest new entry of 2014 on that chart at the time, also behind Grande's "Problem".
-The song marked Jessie J's second, Grande's third, and Minaj's tenth top ten single in the United States.
-It also became Grande's second consecutive top ten hit of 2014, after "Problem" which peaked at number two for five weeks.
-In its second week on the Hot 100, "Bang Bang" slid down to number nine selling an additional 141,000 digital downloads.
-The song rebounded following the release of its music video and reached a peak of number three, holding that position for two non-consecutive weeks, being kept off the top spot by Meghan Trainor's "All About That Bass" and Swift's "Shake It Off".
-Overall, "Bang Bang" spent sixteen consecutive weeks in the top ten, and a total of 31 weeks charting on the Hot 100.
+In the United States, "Bang Bang" debuted atop the Billboard Digital Songs chart selling 230,000 digital downloads for the week ending August 3, 2014, becoming Grande's and Minaj's second chart-topper there, and Jessie J's first.
+The songs first-week sales marked the third largest debut for any song in 2014, behind Grande's own "Problem" which opened with 438,000 downloads on the chart dated May 4, and Taylor Swift's "Shake It Off" which sold 544,000 downloads through the week ending August 24; all three of the aforementioned songs were co-written by Max Martin.
+The song launched on the US Billboard Hot 100 at number six, marking the second-highest new entry of 2014 on that chart at the time, also behind Grande's "Problem" which started at number three.
+The song marked Jessie J's second, Grande's third, and Minaj's milestone tenth top ten single in the United States.
+It also became Grande's second consecutive top ten hit of 2014, following "Problem" which peaked at number two for five consecutive weeks.
+In its second week on the Hot 100, "Bang Bang" slid down three spots to number nine selling an additional 141,000 digital downloads.
+Following the release of its music video, "Bang Bang" reached its peak of number three, holding that position for two non-consecutive weeks, being kept off the top spot by Meghan Trainor's "All About That Bass" and Swift's "Shake It Off".
+Overall, "Bang Bang" spent sixteen consecutive weeks in the Hot 100's top ten, and a total of 31 weeks charting.
+In May 2024, "Bang Bang" was certified diamond by the RIAA for selling over 10 million equivalent units in the US.
+It became Jessie J's and Grande's first and Minaj's second song to be certified diamond, and the first all-female collaboration in history to achieve the milestone.